 1.4.1.1 General

-Most information about the ITU and the ITU-T can be found on the ITU website at http://www.itu.int.
+Most information about the ITU and the ITU-T can be found on the ITU website at http://itu.int.

 The fundamental documents of the ITU are its Constitution and its Convention, which can be found in "Collection of the basic texts of the International Telecommunication Union adopted by the Plenipotentiary Conference, Edition 2007".